megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 Transactions:
 #############

-AbstractRegularTransaction base custom transaction, all other custom transactions extend this base transaction.
+AbstractRegularTransaction
 **************************

+Base custom transaction, all other custom transactions extend this base transaction.

         *Input parameters are:*